-- Determine the volume of the transferred upper phase in the 2 ml micro-tube and add isopropanol at 1.75 x of this volume (e.g. 1050 μl isopropanol to 600 μl sample).
-Mix by vortexing for 10 seconds. - 19 Place a purification column in a collection tube. - Apply a maximum of 800 μl of the mixture from step 18 (aqueous phase with isopropanol) to the column. - Centrifuge for 20 seconds at 12,000 x g at 18 °C and discard the content of the collection tube. - Repeat steps 20 21 until the mixture is loaded completely.
+- Determine the volume of the aqueous phase, which may vary, depending on the sample volume and volume transfer efficiency during homogenization and extraction.
+Add isopropanol at 1.75 x of this volume (e.g., 1050 μl isopropanol to 600 μl sample).
+Mix by vortexing for 10 seconds. - 19 Place a purification column in a collection tube.

-&lt;sup>2 see Appendix C (p.22) whether EB or SB should be used for elution.
+$^{^{2}}$ see Appendix C (p.24) whether EB or SB should be used for elution.